 Computer Music Studio and Composition

 The Bates Music Department facilities include excellent studios for editing and composing music digitally.
-At present we have four workstations equipped with Macintosh G5 computers, synthesizers, and software for creating and editing with digital sound and MIDI.
+At present we have four workstations equipped with Macintosh computers, Ableton Push controllers, synthesizers, and software for creating and editing with digital sound and MIDI.
 Also available are various music notation programs.
 Our courses in composition cover acoustic and digital composition, popular songwriting, and composition for film, video, dance, and performance art.

 Recent thesis compositions by music majors have included film scores, a piano concerto, a jazz suite for big band, a string quartet, and a software suite for processing percussion sounds in real time.
 For further information, contact William Matthews (email@example.com) or Hiroya Miura (firstname.lastname@example.org).

 Students interested in studying music from a global perspective may take courses in world music, music of Southeast Asia, and the discipline of ethnomusicology.
 Students may study the sitar or the fiddle, perform in our steel pan orchestra, or in our Indonesian gamelan orchestra, which presents dance and shadow puppet dramas.
 For further information, contact Gina Fatone (email@example.com).

 We offer lessons in all the major classical instruments and voice, along with the opportunity to perform in our choir, orchestra, and chamber groups—groups in which students sing the solos and occupy the principal chairs.
 Students learn to analyze classical masterpieces in our four-semester music theory sequence, and they study the music in historical and cultural contexts in courses on the classical tradition, opera and Broadway, music and religion, and the discipline of musicology.
 For further information, contact James Parakilas (firstname.lastname@example.org) or John Corrie (email@example.com).